Monadical-SAS/redux-time/README.md

 ## Intro

-Generally, there are two different categories of animations on websites:

- - content transitions (e.g. effects when adding/deleting a list item, hover effects, photo gallery transitions, etc)
- - **full-blown interactive dynamic animations** (like in games)

-Redux-time is designed for the second case.
-If you want simple CSS content transitions and aren't building complex videogame-style animations, check out [css-transition-group](http://react-component.github.io/animate/) instead.

 Redux-time makes complex, interactive, composable animations possible by using the redux single-source-of-truth state tree model, and extending it with the idea of time.

 Redux is already capable of time-travel currently, however you cant slow down the speed of time, reverse time, or jump to a specific point in time since redux only knows about the list of actions and has no first-class conept of time.
-This library makes time a first-class concept, and allows you careful control over its progression.
+This library makes time a first-class concept, and gives you careful control over its progression.

 What that means specifically, is that every time a `TICK` action is dispatched with a `current_timestamp` parameter, the `animations` reducer looks through the active animations in `animations.queue`, calls their respective `tick` functions with a `delta` parameter, and uses their output to render a state tree at that point in time.